The NANOGrav 15-Year Data Set: A Case Study for Simplified Dispersion Measure Modeling for PSR J1455-3330 and the Impact on Gravitational Wave Sensitivity: Predicted DM Variations for from the Dynamic Spectrum

 For most MSPs timed by NANOGrav we cannot obtain reliable estimates of the scintillation timescales as they are of the order of the length of a typical observation.
 Multi-hour tracks on pulsars can often help us estimate this parameter for individual sources \citep{longtracks}.
 As part of an observing campaign\footnote{GBT 13A-446, PI T.\ Pennucci} to estimate Shapiro delay signatures from binary companions in TOAs, on MJD 56645 we observed \PSR\ for 6.2 hours.
 The dynamic spectrum $I(t, \nu)$ as calculated by \texttt{PyPulse} \citep{pypulse} for this observation is shown in Fig.~\ref{fig:dynspec}. \texttt{PyPulse} computes the dynamic spectrum by fitting the known pulse template from \citetalias{NG15} to each $I(t, \nu)$ profile.
 The best-fit amplitude for each is saved to create the dynamic spectrum.
 A zero is saved for profiles in which RFI was excised.
 An earlier long-track observation on MJD 56563 was less than two hours long, and we were unable to extract the scintillation timescale and so ignored the observation further.

-We can estimate the scintillation timescale by first calculating the 2D autocorrelation functon of the dynamic spectrum, $R_I(\delta t, \delta \nu) = \langle I(t, \nu) I(t + \delta t, \nu + \delta \nu)\rangle$, where $\delta t$ and $\delta \nu$ are shifts in time and radio frequency, respectively.
-Since we do not have a large number of scintles, we opted to estimate the scintillation parameters using 1D slices of the 2D autocorrelation function rather than fitting a full Gaussian to the central feature.
+We can estimate the scintillation timescale by first calculating the 2D autocorrelation functon (ACF) of the dynamic spectrum, $R_I(\delta t, \delta \nu) = \langle I(t, \nu) I(t + \delta t, \nu + \delta \nu)\rangle$, where $\delta t$ and $\delta \nu$ are shifts in time and radio frequency, respectively.
+Given the large bandwidth over which the scintles will vary drastically in size, we stretched the dynamic spectrum as in \citet{Levin+2016} and \citet{Turner+2021} prior to computing the ACF so that scintiles would have comparable width in the computation.
+We referenced our measurements to the band center frequency of 1500 MHz and assumed a Kolmogorov frequency scaling\footnote{\citet{Turner+2021} found with simulations that the wrong assumed index resulted in fractional errors $\approx$ 10\%.
+When we do not stretch the dynamic spectrum first here, we find $\Dtd = 4500 \pm 1100$~s, a 10\% change, but $\Dnud = 140 \pm 50$, a 33\% change but still within the uncertainties of the stretched measurements. } of $\Dnud \propto \nu^{4.4}$.
+Since we do not have a large number of scintles, we opted to estimate the scintillation parameters using 1D slices of the 2D ACF rather than fitting a full Gaussian to the central feature.
 The 1D slice along $R_I(\delta t, \delta \nu = 0)$ was fit with a Gaussian function, and the scintillation timescale was estimated with the typically-used half-width at the $1/e$ height \citep{Cordes2002}.
 Referenced to the center frequency of 1500~MHz, we find $\Dtd = 5000 \pm 1400$~s, where the uncertainty is dominated by finite-scintle errors \citep{Cordes1986}.
 The 1D slice along the other direction, along $R_I(\delta t=0, \delta \nu)$ was fit with a Gaussian for completeness, with the typically used half-width at half maximum.
 Again referenced to 1500~MHz and including finite-scintle errors, we measure $\Dnud = 210 \pm 80$~MHz.
+Both measured values match what we see visually with the bright scintle in the bottom left of Figure~\ref{fig:dynspec} (when scaled to 1500 MHz) and also the fainter patch in the center.